 Fluorescent and other light globes are accepted at Mitre10 for recycling.

-Household and vehicle batteries can be recycled at Argyle Batteries & Solar Pty Ltd on Adelaide Road Murray Bridge - 8532 3335.
+Vehicle batteries can be recycled at Argyle Batteries & Solar Pty Ltd on Adelaide Road Murray Bridge - 8532 3335 and at the Brinkley Waste and Recycling facility.

 Available for Sale